Why I break for Christmas (and I think you should too)

 Will you be taking a decent — and well deserved — break over Christmas?
 Or just the statutory holidays?
 If it’s the latter, I’d love encourage you to consider taking at least 1 full weeks complete break from work.
 Especially if you are the sort of person who never quite switches off.
 You will be amazed at just how rested and clear thinking you will be when you return.

-So the message today: Take a lovely long break over Christmas.
-Don’t feel guilty because it’s actually the best thing you could do for your clients.
-Spend time with friends, family and loved ones, sleep in until 11am, take long walks, watch movies and read fiction books, or hop on a flight to somewhere warmer.
-(Just one thing to watch out for though: try not to overindulge too much on unhealthy food and drink or you could come back feeling like you haven’t had a break because your body is struggling to process it all!).
+Take a lovely long break over Christmas and don’t feel guilty- because it’s actually the best thing you could do for your clients and your business.
+Spend time with friends, family and loved ones, sleep in until late morning, take long walks, watch movies and read fiction books, or hop on a flight to somewhere warmer.
+(Just try not to overindulge too much on unhealthy food and drink or you could come back feeling like you haven’t had a break because your body is struggling to process it all!).
 Instead fully absorb yourself in nurturing and taking care of yourself in ways that are genuinely good for you.

 Trust me — your business — and most of all your clients — will thank you for it!